Almog16/3997-chatbot-ollama/docs/adding-tools.md

         return "The weather in Paris is 10°C and cloudy."
     else:
         return f"Sorry, I don't know the weather for {city}."
 ```

-## Step 2: Register the New Tool with the Agent
+## Step 2: Register the Tool with the Agent

-After defining the tool, you need to make the agent aware of it.
-This is done by adding the tool to the list of tools that are passed to the agent's constructor.
+Once the tool is defined, you must register it with the agent so it knows it exists.

-1. Open the `src/agent/graph.py` file.
+1.  **Open `src/agent/graph.py`**.
+This file is responsible for constructing the agent.
-2. Import your new tool function at the top of the file:
+2.  **Import** your new tool function at the top of the file.
     ```python
     from src.agent.tools.weather import get_current_weather
     ```

-3. Find the `create_agent_graph` function.
-Inside this function, there is a list named `tools`.
-Add your new tool to this list:
+3.  **Add the tool to the `tools` list** inside the `create_agent_graph` function.
+This list is the central registry for all of the agent's capabilities.
     ```python
     def create_agent_graph(model_name: str) -> CompiledGraph:
         # ... (other code) ...